vitor-hartmann/transcript/README.md

 # Transcript Application

 ## Description
-A web application for transcribing and managing audio/video content (please adjust this description based on your actual application's purpose).
+A web application for creating beautiful meeting minutes from a transcript.

 ## Prerequisites
 Before you begin, ensure you have the following installed: